pivotal/docs-tap/workloads/queue.md

 ## <a id="create-queue"></a> Create a `queue` SupplyChain

-This section decribes how to create a supply chain for the `queue` workload type.
+This section describes how to create a supply chain for the `queue` workload type.

 ### <a id="templates"></a> Create supply chain templates